-- The research ability of the student must be to the satisfaction of the school director and the director of the research entity.
-Students whose ability in research methods are deemed not to be adequate by the school director and research director will only be accepted into a PhD-programme after successfully completing the faculty's short courses in research methodology. - b) PhD students may register for the PhD degree after a research proposal was accepted by the related school's Scientific Committee and if a promoter is available for the study. - A student must have a relevant and applicable M-degree or the status of a relevant and applicable M-degree as approved by the faculty's board and senate.
-The study field must be approved by the relevant school director and research entity director. - d) The student must at least have passed the abovementioned M-degree with an average of 60%. - For Economics, International Trade, Risk Management and Agriculture Economics Masters average of 65%.
+- a) The research ability of the student must be to the satisfaction of the school director and the director of the research entity.
+Students whose ability in research methods are deemed not to be adequate by the school director and research director will only be accepted into a PhD-programme after successfully completing the faculty's short courses in research methodology. - b) PhD students may register for the PhD degree after a research proposal was accepted by the related school's Scientific Committee and if a promoter is available for the study. - c) A student must have a relevant and applicable M-degree or the status of a relevant and applicable M-degree as approved by the faculty's board and senate.
+The study field must be approved by the relevant school director and research entity director. - d) The student must at least have passed the abovementioned M-degree with an average of 60%. - e) For Economics, International Trade, Risk Management and Agriculture Economics Masters average of 65%. - f) For Economics: For acceptance into the PhD program, the applicant must be in possession of a relevant and supporting Master's in Commerce or equivalent degree with an average of 60% for the Master's degree.